SU-SWS/decanter-web/content/_pages/use-decanter-as-a-designer.md

 ## Decanter Design System backlog

 If you are interested in understanding what our priorities are for design development in Figma, [you can find our backlog here](https://www.figma.com/file/Kmd4utmJFPRMVeCFEEBQhLtx/Decanter-Design-System?node-id=3814%3A13).
-If you are in need of design that you do not see included in this backlog, please let us know, by contacting [Kerri Augenstein](https://stanford.rimeto.io/search/kerri%20augenstein?tab=all) at Stanford Web Services.
+If you are in need of design that you do not see included in this backlog, please let us know.

+Contact [Kerri Augenstein](https://stanford.rimeto.io/search/kerri%20augenstein?tab=all) at Stanford Web Services.